BattMoTeam/BattMo/Documentation/optimisation.rst

 	  validateJson = false;

 The json struct completely specifies the simulation.
-We simulate the model and save the output in a conventient data structure.
+We simulate the model and save the output in a convenient data structure.
 This will form the initial data for the parameter identification later on.

 .. code:: matlab